MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 Performance Jobs are responsible for provisioning these measurement points, and performance objectives, together with measurement intervals and schedules.
-Performance objectives are typically associated with an SLS but can be used for an On-Demand Job for making measurements as part of a troubleshooting procedure.
+Performance objectives are typically associated with an SLS but can be used for an On-Demand Job for taking measurements as part of a troubleshooting procedure.

 The Performance Monitoring Job also provides the capability to provision and collect passive statistics.
 These statistics encompass various telemetry data associated with interfaces, (Net/Application) Flows, VLANs, bridging/Ethernet, IP, TCP, and UDP layers.
 It is important to note that these measured statistics fall outside the scope of measuring and responding to performance objectives.
 Nevertheless, the same set of APIs is employed to manage both types of data.
-In some cases, these statistics may not require a Performance Job to be instantiated prior to the collection, but are enabled and ready for collection on an interface, VLAN, etc.

-The Performance Monitoring Jobs should result in Performance Measurement Collections (Reports) that will provide the Buyer/Client with performance objective results.
+The Performance Monitoring Jobs should result in Performance Monitoring Collections (Reports) that will provide the Buyer/Client with performance results.

 There are three types of Performance Job:
 - Proactive - carried on continuously to permit timely reporting of performance